 Recently, there has been an increasing interest in the application of \emph{LLM agents}---LLMs with the capability to autonomously utilize external resources and tools---to software engineering~\cite{DBLP:journals/corr/abs-2408-02479, DBLP:journals/corr/abs-2404-04834, DBLP:journals/corr/abs-2409-02977}.
-A popular application scenario is an \emph{LLM agent assistant} within a code editor, in which LLMs are allowed to inspect/edit project files, conduct web searches, and execute shell commands to fulfill the prompt given by the developer.
-At the time of writing, there are several production-ready code editors with built-in LLM agent assistants, such as Cursor~\cite{cursor}, VSCode~\cite{vscode}, Windsurf~\cite{windsurf}, Tabnine~\cite{tabnine}, and Cline~\cite{cline}, with technology beginning to shift away from IDEs entirely with tools such as Claude Code~\cite{claude-code} and OpenHands~\cite{openhands}.
-These agentic IDEs are seeing rapid adoption among developers, as evidenced also in our data for Cursor in Figure~\ref{fig:time-cursor-adoption}.
-From the gray literature, we see extremely optimistic estimates on the productivity boost brought by LLM agent assistants: For example, developers self-report multi-fold productivity increases in a Reddit post~\cite{cursor-reddit-survey}, orders of magnitude larger than any empirical estimates on prior LLM tools.
-However, a recent controlled study with human participants shows that developers may be overoptimistic and the adoption of LLM agent assistants does not make them faster in real open-source development tasks~\cite{DBLP:journals/corr/abs-2507-09089}.
+A popular application scenario is an \emph{LLM agent assistant} within a code editor, in which LLMs are allowed to inspect/edit project files, conduct web searches, and execute shell commands to fulfill prompts provided by developers.
+At the time of writing, there are several production-ready code editors with built-in LLM agent assistants, such as Cursor~\cite{cursor}, VS Code~\cite{vscode}, Windsurf~\cite{windsurf}, Tabnine~\cite{tabnine}, and Cline~\cite{cline}, with the extreme beginning to shift away from IDEs entirely and switching to command-line or web interfaces, such as Claude Code~\cite{claude-code} and OpenHands~\cite{openhands}.
+These agentic tools are seeing rapid adoption among developers, as evidenced also in our data for Cursor in Figure~\ref{fig:time-cursor-adoption}.
+From the gray literature, we see extremely optimistic estimates of the productivity boost from LLM agent assistants: for example, developers self-report multi-fold productivity increases in a Reddit post~\cite{cursor-reddit-survey}, orders of magnitude larger than any empirical estimates for prior LLM tools.
+However, a recent controlled study with human participants shows that developers may be overoptimistic and that adopting LLM agent assistants does not make them faster in real-world open-source development tasks~\cite{DBLP:journals/corr/abs-2507-09089}.
 To the best of our knowledge, empirical evidence regarding the impact of LLM agent assistants on \emph{long-term project-level outcomes}, especially \emph{software quality outcomes}, is still lacking.